opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Accessing-Daily-Job-Definition.md

 In order to view the daily job definition, you must have [at least]{.ul} all of the following privileges:

-- **Schedule Privilege**: User must be at least in a role that has access to the job\'s parent schedule.
+- **Schedule Privilege**: User must be at least in a role that has access to the job's parent schedule.
-- **Departmental Function Privilege**: User must be at least in a role that has View Jobs in Daily Schedules and View Jobs in Schedule Operations privileges for the assigned job\'s department.
+- **Departmental Function Privilege**: User must be at least in a role that has View Jobs in Daily Schedules and View Jobs in Schedule Operations privileges for the assigned job's department.
 - **Access Code Privilege**: User must be at least in a role that has access to the assigned job access code.